 “These are special kids,” he said.
 “They represent St. Christopher’s, and next week, they’ve been given an incredible opportunity by the NFL to represent Westchester.
 It’s really cool, and they deserve it.”

-Drummer and section leader Isaiah Williams tried to encapsulate the excitement the band has as it prepares for its big moment.
+Drummer and section leader Isaiah Williams tried to encapsulate the excitement he and his squad had.

 “It’s just great.
 I don’t know how to explain it,” he said.
 “This is going to be a life memory.
 It’s kind of like a life and death type of situation where you’re thinking ‘Woah, don’t make a mistake.’
 This is the Super Bowl, and everyone—family, friends, the whole country—is going to be watching.”

-Williams said the Cobras are preparing for the weather elements just like the Seattle Seahawks and Denver Broncos, who will play in the Super Bowl on Feb.
+Williams said the Cobras are aware of the weather elements, just like the Seattle Seahawks and Denver Broncos will be when they meet in the big game Feb.
 2 at Met Life Stadium in East Rutherford, N.J.
 But unlike Peyton Manning, Williams is hoping for cold weather.

 "I like the cold more than the heat," Williams said.
 "I have my line out there in freezing temperatures getting ready.
 The most important thing is to be prepared and have our steps accurate and on point.
 This is our Super Bowl too."

-Marching Cobras coach and founder Terrel Stowers said the band has been practicing five days a week in all types of weather conditions since they got the call about the Super Bowl performance in October.
+Marching Cobras coach and founder Terrel Stowers said his squad has been practicing five days a week in all types of weather conditions since they got the call about the Super Bowl performance in October.

 “This is a once in a lifetime opportunity for us,” Stowers said.
 “This is the biggest stage we’ve ever performed on and we’re looking forward to showing the world our fun routines.”